Chrismarsh/CHM/docs/build.rst

 *************

 An out of source build should be used.
 That is, build in a separate folder outside of the CHM source.
-This makes it easier to clean up and start from scratch and to keep seperate release and debug builds.
+This makes it easier to clean up and start from scratch and to keep separate release and debug builds.

 An example is given below: